ajay-falcon-ai/Capstone-Black-Box-functions/README.md

 5) Predict the output for the filtered grid using the trained surrogate.
 6) Apply Beysian optimisation/compute acqusition for various values of XI, PI, Kappa.
 7) Find best candidate.
+### Week 6:
+I have made several changes to my code base.
+I have moved towards using a configuration file.
+The config file has my hyperparameters for model training like learning rate, epochs, patience etc... and hyperparameters for optimisation like xi, kappa, grid size, filter strategy etc...
+Then there are two config variables optimization_direction and objective_mode.
+Optimisation direction has the following values
+• For "min", switched to minimization PI/EI formulas (using y_min instead of y_max).
+• For "min", UCB becomes a Lower Confidence Bound analogue (-mean + kappa*std).
+And objective_mode has the following values.
+• Raw: Train on the actual outputs, optimise them directly.
+• Zero_target: Train on squared outputs, optimise distance to zero.
+• Negated: Flip the sign so that maximisation logic corresponds to minimisation.

+Another general change that I have made is to the create_bound function to such that every grid or candidate generated from these bounds will respect the constraint that individual inputs cannot be negative.

+To keep record of the various runs of the model I am now recording the output candidate points and plots in the results folder with the timestamp of the run in the folder name.